-If left untreated, small vessel disease can make your heart work harder to pump blood.
-This can put you at risk for heart attack and heart failure.
+Most people who have small vessel disease notice symptoms in their daily routine.
+You also can have them when you are active or stressed.
+If left untreated, small vessel disease forces your heart to work harder to pump blood.
+This puts you at risk for heart attack and heart failure.

 Women are at higher risk for small vessel disease.
-This may be because of hormone levels, and the risk increases after menopause.
 Other risk factors include:

 - High blood pressure